 Clayton South Primary School introduced Little Learners Love Literacy (LLLL) systematic synthetic phonics in 2020.
 We are a Science of Reading (SOR) primary school and use structured literacy.
 Little Learners Love Literacy is sequenced into 7 stages, allowing us to teach children the 44 sounds of the English alphabet in a sequential way.
 We aim to teach ALL our children to read, write and spell confidently.
 Our program is supported by evidence-based research and includes phonemic awareness, phonics, vocabulary knowledge, fluency and comprehension.
 Chants and Speed Sounds are utilised in conjunction with LLLL 'Pip & Tim' and 'Wiz Kids' Decodable Readers, making it easier for our students to learn to read.
 Each stage is sequentially taught so children can learn, apply and practise their developing skills in words and connected text.

-At Clayton South Primary School, we gradually introduce a small number of high-frequency words (HFW) that may deviate from common phonics patterns or familiar letter-sound relationships (e.g. said, my, is, was, are).
+At Clayton South Primary School, we gradually introduce a small number of high-frequency words (HFW) that frequently appear in print, and they may be regular or irregular in that they deviate from common phonics patterns or familiar letter-sound relationships (e.g. said, my, is, was, are).
 HFW are words that children need to 'learn by heart' initially as they cannot decode them just yet.
 As we move through the Little Learners Love Literacy systematic synthetic phonics program, many of these HFW (which we call heart words) will become decodable as our children learn more alphabetic code.
 Our early year's staff provide multi-sensory, explicit teaching instruction to assist students to automatically read a handful of tricky HFW (heart words).

 e.g. with the word - said - the tricky part is 'ai' in that we can hear the 's' and the 'd'.

 We would say in this word, the a and i are saying e.
 Students can sound the s and d part of the word.